japetersen/TidyData/README.md

 The next transformation was to replace the coded activity numbers with their corresponding text description.
 See the Codebook for further elaboration.

 The final transformation was to calculate the average means and standard deviations for each activity by subject.
-Since each subject performed each of the 6 activities multiple times, we are left with one mean and standard deviation per activity per subject for a total of 180 observations (30 subjects by 6 activities).
+Since each subject performed each of the 6 activities multiple times, we are left with one average mean or standard deviation per activity per subject for a total of 180 observations (30 subjects by 6 activities).

 # Additional Information